 As much as you want to showcase your personality and humane qualities, there are also several things you should steer clear of on your CV.
 These include:

 This is true across all sectors.
 Although you may be tempted to prominently display a photo of your lovely, smiling face at the top of your CV, don't do it.
 The nonprofit sector is just as human and flawed as any other, so it's best not to allow any opportunity for discrimination.
 The same goes for including your marital status, religious preference, sexual orientation or age.

 2. Overly corporate language

-Unless you’re applying for a big-name charity, there’s no need to use overly formal language in your CV.
-In the nonprofit sector, you’re likely to be dealing with people from a diverse range of socioeconomic backgrounds, why is why the language in your CV should illustrate that you’re approachable and easy to talk to.
+Unless you're applying for a big-name charity, there's no need to use overly formal language in your CV.
+In the nonprofit sector, you're likely to be dealing with people from a diverse range of socioeconomic backgrounds, which is why the language in your CV should illustrate that you're approachable and easy to talk to.

 Ultimately, the thing to remember when creating your nonprofit CV is that your passion is just as important as your skills and experience.
 You can develop new skills, but you can't fake passion (and HR managers know that).
 Good luck and happy hunting!

 Click on the following link for more CV advice.

 Show your charity CV some passion.
 Submit it for a free CV critique to find out if it's up to par.